oruga-ui/oruga/packages/docs/documentation/customisation.md

     });
 ```

 For a better customisation experience, this function accepts the component's read-only `props` as a second parameter.
-For example using [Bootstrap](https://getbootstrap.com/) you may want to apply variants to buttons only when the element is not outlined:
+For example, when using [Bootstrap](https://getbootstrap.com/) you may want to apply variants to buttons only when the element is not outlined:

 ```js
 createApp(...)